hidglobal/digitalpersona-access-management-services/docs/was-cred-format.md

 ### GetEnrollmentData

-The result of a successful GetEnrollmentData request should be a Base64url encoded UTF-8 representation E-mail based information.
+The result of a successful GetEnrollmentData request should be a Base64url encoded UTF-8 representation Email based information.
 The MailEnrollmentData class  represents this information.

 ~~~
 [DataContract]